Orthodontist SEO – What SEO can do for you

 - Meta Description: The Meta Description is the brief description that you’d find under a URL on the SERP, as shown here:

 - Custom Content: Having unique, high-quality content on your website is one of the strongest ranking factors.
 If your content is not only detailed and relevant, but updated regularly, you have a better shot at ranking over a page with static content.

 - On-Site Security: Since 2014, Google has been known to boost rankings of sites that use HTTPS over HTTP, a more secure access protocol for websites.

 - Google Analytics: Google Analytics is a service offered directly by Google to monitor and track a wide range of statistics on your website and pages.

 When talking about content, we’re referring mainly to the written words on your page.
 This could be everything from a page header, to a body of text, to photo captions.
 This text, when correctly optimized, is what Google’s web crawlers are looking for and credit you for.
 Content has been and most likely always will be Google’s main ranking factor – it’s how users can find your website through a search engine, and it’s how users can learn more about your business upon landing on your website.

-Setting up and maintaining an active blog is one of the easiest ways of improving your ranking chances.
+Setting up and maintaining an active blog is one of the easiest ways of improving your orthodontist digital marketing efforts.
 In fact, it’s one of the easiest things that you can do yourself.
 Blog posts contain content which when optimized correctly with keywords and title tags etc., can be indexed by Google bringing more people to your website.

 If you don’t already have a blog up and running on your website, you should keep these points in mind to make sure you’re making the most out of your blog posts: